paragonie/paseto/docs/Rationale-V3-V4.md

 For the sake of consistency and easy-to-analyze security designs, in both v3.local and v4.local, we now use the entire 32-byte salt in the HKDF step.
 The nonce used by AES-256-CTR and XChaCha20 will be derived from the HKDF output (which is now 48 bytes for v3.local and 56 bytes for v4.local).
+The first 32 bytes of each HKDF output will be used as the key.
+The remaining bytes will be used as the nonce for the underlying cipher.

 Local PASETOs in v3 and v4 will always have a predictable storage size, and the security of these constructions is more obvious: